hubotio/evolution/README.md

 ---

-_Thank you to the team at Apple for laying the groundwork for this process, was inspired by and largely borrowed from [Swift Evolution](https://github.com/apple/swift-evolution)._
+_Thanks to the team at Apple for laying the groundwork for this process, which was inspired by and largely borrowed from [Swift Evolution](https://github.com/apple/swift-evolution)._